TraceGrain1/507_final_project/README.md

 3. Update the api_key variable in the api_key.py file with your API key.
 4. Run the crypto_application.py
 5. Within the command line prompt, answer the questions to get a recommended cryptocurrency.
 6. Once a cryptocurrency is selected, you will be given options to plot historical price or network data for the selected cryptocurrency.
+(Note - More specific instructions will be given in the command line prompt.)